Housing Placement Process for Incoming EU Students

 Housing Selection Process for Returning EU Students

-Residency Requirement: All full-time, undergraduate, College of Arts & Sciences students who began at Eastern AFTER the Spring of 2006 are required to maintain residency as long as space is available.
+Residency Requirement: All full-time, undergraduate students who began at Eastern AFTER the Spring of 2006 are required to maintain residency as long as space is available.
 The Housing Selection Process is the process by which students are able to select their room and roommate(s).
 Failure to participate in the Eastern University Housing Selection Process will result in the Housing Office selecting a room and roommate(s) for the student after room selection night occurs in April.

 - Students enrolled in University-approved semester program elsewhere must submit a form before they leave and make sure they ask someone to go through the process for them.
 All deadlines must be honored.

 - The electronic form must be filled out completely and accurately.
 The electronic forms are time/date-stamped and considered in the order they are received.

 - Students submitting the electronic form late or neglecting to sumbit the affirmation form at all may lose their eligibility to select their own room and roommate(s).

 - Submit a HOUSING DEPOSIT - Students will have to gain financial clearance and make the Housing Deposit either online through the EU Portal or at Student Accounts in the Janet Mall Long Cottage.
 Students should make the deposit as early as possible.
 It is up to each student to ascertain his/her eligibility to make the deposit and make sure the deposit has been accepted well in advance of the deadling.
 At this time the Housing Deposit is $150 and is non-refundable.
 Refer to the Academic and Residence Life Calendar for dates.
 Do not wait until the last minute to deposit!

 - REGISTER - Students must register for classes for the following fall semester by April 1.